 Deodorant // Many people have a tough time with this one, myself included.
 I’ve tried endless “natural” deodorants only for them to leave you stinkin’ up the place.
-I’ve been using Myro, which sells refillable pods that are made from #2 plastic making it easy to recycle.
+I am currently using Myro — they sell refillable pods made from #2 plastic, making them easy to recycle.
 Check it out for yourself!
 Hard to pass up on those natural ingredients too.

 Household Cleaning // Most cleaning supplies contain an insane amount of toxic chemicals.
 Have you ever cleaned your bathroom using these products and felt light-headed afterward?
 Making your own cleaner will save you from the harsh chemicals and of course, save more plastic as those cleaner containers can almost never be recycled.

 Dishwashing // In the past, I typically washed dishes with a plastic brush or the Scotch-Brite sponges that are wrapped in plastic upon purchasing.
 This wooden dish brush is a great alternative because you can purchase replaceable heads if it gets worn out.
 Highly recommend.